Square (algebra): In complex numbers

-It can be generalized to complex-valued vectors as the norm squared.

-The squared modulus is applied in signal processing, to relate the Fourier transform and the power spectrum, and also in quantum mechanics, relating probability amplitudes and probability densities.
+The square of the absolute value of a complex number is called its absolute square, squared modulus, or squared magnitude.
+It is the product of the complex number with its complex conjugate, and equals the sum of the squares of the real and imaginary parts of the complex number.

+The absolute square of a complex number is always a nonnegative real number, that is zero if and only if the complex number is zero.
+It is easier to compute than the absolute value (no square root), and is a smooth real-valued function.
+Because of these two properties, the absolute square is often preferred to the absolute value for explicit computations and when methods of mathematical analysis are involved (for example optimization or integration).

+For complex vectors, the dot product can be defined involving the conjugate transpose, leading to the squared norm.

 Other uses

 Squares are ubiquitous in algebra, more generally, in almost every branch of mathematics, and also in physics where many units are defined using squares and inverse squares: see below.

 Least squares is the standard method used with overdetermined systems.

 Squaring is used in statistics and probability theory in determining the standard deviation of a set of values, or a random variable.
 The deviation of each value x_{i} from the mean $\overline{x}$ of the set is defined as the difference $x_i - \overline{x}$.
 These deviations are squared, then a mean is taken of the new set of numbers (each of which is positive).
 This mean is the variance, and its square root is the standard deviation.